graphql/graphql-spec/spec/Section 3 -- Type System.md

-If a list's item type is nullable, then errors occurring during preparation or coercion of an individual item in the list must result in a the value {null} at that position in the list along with an error added to the response.
-If a list's item type is non-null, an error occurring at an individual item in the list must result in a field error for the entire list.
+If a list's item type is nullable, then errors occurring during preparation or coercion of an individual item in the list must result in a the value {null} at that position in the list along with a field error added to the response.

-Note: For more information on the error handling process, see "Errors and Non-Nullability" within the Execution section.
+If a list's item type is non-null, a field error occurring at an individual item in the list must result in a field error for the entire list.

+Note: See [Handling Field Errors](#sec-Handling-Field-Errors) for more about this behavior.

 **Input Coercion**